csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_03_Depression.md

    > ### How Does TMS Work?
    > - Magnetic Pulses: During a TMS session, a special device delivers magnetic pulses to your brain.
 These pulses are painless and feel like gentle tapping on your head.
    > - Targeting Brain Areas: The magnetic pulses are directed at a specific part of the brain called the prefrontal cortex, which is involved in mood regulation.
 In people with depression, this area may be underactive.
 TMS helps "wake it up" and restore normal activity.
 There are also claims that this improves communication by stimulating the connections between different regions of the brain.
 This improved communication can reduce symptoms of depression.
+   > - A common protocol is to stimulate the left frontal lobe (which has been shown to be underactive).
+This is distinct from the medications that often work at a chemical level, while this is working at the level of electrical impulses.
    > - An interesting recent paper on TMS (and accelerating it!): Gogulski et al., (2022) Personalized Repetitive Transcranial Magnetic Stimulation for Depression [Link](https://www.sciencedirect.com/science/article/pii/S2451902222002671?casa_token=frb2Zv6hyEsAAAAA:pY08G-zv-4z8D9r6FcEgVb035_WiI5vSlaxK2fSIEKbxcm6YBmaX_DEhHkIled15dnvaddMz)

 ---